+So, how do you decide which one is right for you?
 In this article, we will take a closer look at trading vs. investing in the simplest way.
 You’ll learn what each of the terms mean, the key differences between the two, and which investment approach might be suitable for you.

-• Table of contents
+Table of contents

 What is investing?

-Investing is when you put your money into an asset, like stocks, mutual funds or bonds, to grow your wealth over a long period.
+Investing is when you put your money into an asset, like stocks, mutual funds, or bonds, to grow your wealth over a long period.
 Investing is all about patience and thinking about the future.
 Unlike trading, where the focus is on quick profits, investing involves waiting for your money to grow steadily over time.

 For example: If you buy shares of a good company today and hold them for 5 or 10 years, you may see your money grow as the company grows.
 This is called wealth creation.
-Similarly, investing in mutual funds allows you to grow your wealth without you having to actively monitor the stock market.
+Similarly, investing in mutual funds allows you to grow your wealth without having to actively monitor the stock market.

 The main aim of investing is to let your money work for you.
 By staying invested in good assets, you can benefit from compounding, which means your returns earn more returns over time.

 Investing meaning: Investing simply means buying assets and holding them to gain profits in the long run.
-It is a smart way to achieve financial goals like retirement planning, education funding or buying a house.
+It is a smart way to achieve financial goals like retirement planning, education funding, or buying a house.

 Types of investing